zestai/zrp/releasing.rst

 Preparing the release
 =====================

-Observe the following steps in order to safely and correctly prepare and push new Pypi, and Github releases for the zrp packages.
-Note that in order to ensure continuity between all releases, every new push to the main branch should be accompanied by a new pypi and Github release with appropriate versioning (idential across the various release locations).
-Thus, you should always
+Observe the following steps in order to safely and correctly prepare and push new PyPI, and GitHub releases for the zrp packages.
+Note that in order to ensure continuity between all releases, every new push to the main branch should be accompanied by a new PyPI and GitHub release with appropriate versioning (identical across the various release locations).
+Thus, you should always:

 #.
 Push all changes to the Github.
     * Ensure that the acs/, geo/ data folders, and the {geo_level}/pipe.pkl files are not tracked in git and are added to the gitignore.